CyberMiles/cybermiles-dapp-framework-examples/README.md

 CyberMiles decentralized applications can now be built by the global CyberMiles community.
 This repository, a work in progress, contains free DApp framework examples for creating e-commerce prototypes/proof-of-concepts/projects on the CyberMiles blockchain.

-# "Example One" - Nodejs and Express
+# "Example One" - Nodejs, Express and Pug (a.k.a Jade)

 ## Build "example one" from scratch